GreenSheen news and updates that go beyond paint recycling!

 Our solution:

-• GreenSheen recently applied for and received grant funding to create a paint bucket reuse operation so buckets can simply be washed and reused.
-This project is underway.
-Funding is provided by the Colorado Department of Public Health and Environment (CDPHE), Recycling Resources Economic Opportunity (RREO) Program.
+• GreenSheen applied for and received grant funding to create a paint bucket reuse operation so buckets can simply be washed and reused.
+This project was complete on 6/30/2023 and we are now washing and reusing buckets!
+Funding was provided by the Colorado Department of Public Health and Environment (CDPHE), Recycling Resources Economic Opportunity (RREO) Program.

 • GreenSheen purchased industrial plastic shredders for our facilities in Washington and New York.
 We also used grant funding from PaintCare to purchase another shredder for our Colorado location.